 There is no evidence of a published, updated Defence Policy.
-Two key defence policy documents, the National Security Strategy and National Counter Terrorism Strategy, are publicly available, but somewhat dated [YEAR].
+Two key defence policy documents, the National Security Strategy and National Counter Terrorism Strategy, are publicly available, but somewhat dated (respectively dated 2014 and 2016).
+The lack of an updated, published defence policy diminish the accountability of the whole defence sector and makes scrutiny over defence matters, including budge at and acquisition planning, harder.
 The National Assembly oversees the defence sector through various committees, whose efficiency is limited by a lack of coordination, expertise and adequate access to information.
-External audit is also limited.
-Civil society is active but state actors' engagement on defence is not systematic.